-Spring finally appears to be in the air, and many of us are considering how – and where – to spend the summer.
+Christmas and the New Year have been and gone, and the gloomy weather and dark evenings have many of us thinking ahead to how – and where – to spend the summer.

 Thankfully there are ways you can reduce the impact of your holiday, including choosing a travel insurer that helps to protect the planet and its people as well as you and your family.